Why is Root Cause Analysis Important?

 What is the proof that the problem exists?
 How long has it existed for?
 What is the impact of the event?
 Before you can fully understand the factors that lead to a problem, you first need to understand the situation.

-3. Identify Every Possible Cause of the Event
+3. Identifying Every Possible Cause of the Event

 What sequence of events led to the event?
 What conditions existed that enabled the problem to occur?
 What other problems exist in addition to the central event?
 Only by identifying as many causal factors as possible can you be certain you get to the root cause of the event, rather than merely dealing with a surface or secondary issue.